-- via email: -whistleblowing@aeria.co.; The mailbox can only be accessed by the General Counsel and in their absence, the People and Culture Manager; or - via post: addressed to The Whistleblower Officer (General Counsel) Aeria Management Group, 16A Airport Avenue, Bankstown Airport NSW 2200.
-The heading of the letter should make it clear that the letter is being sent as a Whistleblower Report made under this Policy; or - to an appropriate person: a Whistleblower Report can also be made to an authorised senior manager of the Company or a related body corporate.
+- 1. via email: -whistleblowing@aeria.co.; The mailbox can only be accessed by the General Counsel and in their absence, the People and Culture Manager; or - 2. via post: addressed to The Whistleblower Officer (General Counsel) Aeria Management Group, 16A Airport Avenue, Bankstown Airport NSW 2200.
+The heading of the letter should make it clear that the letter is being sent as a Whistleblower Report made under this Policy; or - 3. to an appropriate person: a Whistleblower Report can also be made to an authorised senior manager of the Company or a related body corporate.
 The authorised senior managers for receiving reports under this Policy are the CEO, CFO, COO, General Counsel, and People and Culture Manager.
-The subject of any email to one of these managers should make it clear that the email is being sent as a Whistleblower Report made under this Policy - logged online via the Aeria website.
+The subject of any email to one of these managers should make it clear that the email is being sent as a Whistleblower Report made under this Policy - 4. logged online via an external reporting service (as described below).

 Whistleblower Reports can also be made to a person's line manager, however for the avoidance of doubt, the Company does not authorise line managers to be authorised eligible recipients for the purpose of qualifying for statutory protections (see "Statutory Protections" below for more information).
 In these cases the report should be referred to an authorised senior manager.
+In addition, representatives of the shareholder and the directors of Aeria Management Group are not authorised eligible recipients for the purposes of this Policy.
+Where a Whistleblower Report is made to either a representative of the shareholder or a director of Aeria Management Group, it will be provided to the General Counsel to assess the appropriate response.